Chris Jansing: Career

 After college, she worked as an intern at a cable station in Columbus, Ohio, and then accepted a job for a short stint at radio station WIPS (AM) in Ticonderoga, New York.
 Her next stop was as a news reporter for WOKO, an AM radio station in Albany, New York.
 She then accepted a position as a general assignment reporter for WNYT television in Albany, New York, where she quickly rose to become the weekend anchor and then the weekly co-anchor.
 She stayed at WNYT for 17 years.
 While there, she won a New York Emmy Award in 1997 for her coverage of the Olympic Park bombing in Atlanta.

 Jansing joined NBC News in June 1998, at which point she began to use the last name of Jansing professionally instead of her maiden name of Kapostasy that she had used before then.
 She has since anchored and reported for MSNBC and has been a substitute anchor for The Today Show, and the Sunday version of NBC Nightly News.
 In 2008, she relocated to Los Angeles and worked as a field reporter for two years before returning as an anchor in 2010.
 Chris Jansing previously anchored the 10 am hour on MSNBC weekdays on Jansing and Company, with Richard Lui regularly serving as a correspondent and substitute anchor.
 The show ended on June 13, 2014, when Jansing became NBC's Senior White House Correspondent.

 On June 1, 2017, Jansing was named senior national correspondent for MSNBC.
 As part of the role, Jansing would continue to anchor the network's breaking news coverage alongside Brian Williams, as well as provide coverage from the White House and Capitol Hill.

 On May 6, 2022, it was announced that with the move of MTP Daily to NBC News NOW, Jansing would take over the slot with her own hour of MSNBC Reports.
 Her show expanded to two hours on February 13, 2023.
-Her show was moved from 1 p.m. to Noon, following the departure of Andrea Mitchell's program, and ahead of MSNBC's spin-off from NBCUniversal.
+Her show was moved from 1 p.m.
+ET to noon, following the departure of Andrea Mitchell's program, and ahead of MSNBC's spin-off from NBCUniversal.

+On March 18, 2026, it was reported Jansing has been named MS NOW's chief political reporter.
+As part of a schedule revamp, she will vacate her timeslot for MS NOW Reports, with the changes to take effect in June.